Korg

 Retail prices change, so check current pricing at retailers.

-No verified product page is available yet, so these buttons open retailer search results.
+These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-The number of keys on a digital piano seems like a simple spec, but the decision affects how you learn, what you can play, and how much you spend.
+Yamaha DGX-670 →The number of keys on a digital piano seems like a simple spec, but the decision affects how you learn, what you can play, and how much you spend.
 The honest answer isn't "always get 88" — it depends on your goals.
 This guide walks through who genuinely needs a full keyboard, who is better served by fewer keys, and what the practical differences look like in daily practice.

 Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.